 Map Source: People Group data: Omid.
 Map geography: UNESCO / GMI.
 Map Design: Joshua Project.

 |People Cluster:||South Asia Christian|

 |Affinity Bloc:||South Asian Peoples|

-Their houses are in the outskirts of villages.
-They do jobs connected with leather and dead cattle.
-They make shoes, belts and other leather materials.
-They also play 'tappeta' a hand drum before village deities.
-They perform rituals like yoke roping the new bullocks.
-They also attend cremation duties.
-They are poor.
+The houses of the Madiga are located in the outskirts of villages.
+They do jobs connected with leather and dead cattle which is repugnant to Hindus.
+The Madiga make shoes, belts and other leather materials.
+Most Madiga live in poverty.
+They also play 'tappeta' a hand drum for their village deities on Hindu holidays.
+The Madiga also perform duties that prepares corpses for cremation.